Carrier Selection Rules

 Priority order of rules

-Adding a new rule could negate existing rules if the new rule is in higher priority order and the existing rules don't conform to the new rule.
-We recommend reviewing all your configured rules after creating a new one to ensure the new rule doesn't create an inclusion or exclusion conflict with an existing rule.
-For example, if you have a rule to only include shipments destined for a P.O. box but then you create a new rule that all shipments are eligible, regardless of tags, and move the new rule to priority order 1, the existing P.O. box rule could be negated.
+Adding a new rule could negate existing rules if the new rule is in higher priority order and modifies the eligible carrier list in a way that conflicts with what your other rules are doing.
+We recommend reviewing all your configured rules after creating a new one to ensure the new rule doesn't create a conflict with an existing rule.

 To change the priority order of your rule, you'll use the kebab menu to the right of the rule once enabled, opting to Increase Order or Decrease Order.
 The priority order determines the order in which the rules will be followed.